Eggplant Parmesan Sandwiches

 Sprinkle the mozzarella with salt and pepper, then put the top piece of bread on.

-Bake the sandwich(es) in a 350F oven for 10 minutes, so the ciabatta can toast nicely and the mozzarella cheese melts.
+Bake the sandwich(es) on a baking sheet in a 350F preheated oven for 10 minutes, so the ciabatta can toast nicely and the mozzarella cheese melts.

-Then you can stick a few basil leaves inside the sandwich, for a final touch:
+Then you can stick a single layer of basil leaves inside the sandwich, for a final touch:

-These definitely qualify to be a meal on their own, but you can also add a side salad like Zucchini Ribbon Salad or Kale Salad.
-Enjoy!
+These eggplant parmesan sandwiches definitely qualify to be a meal on their own, but you can also add a side salad like Zucchini Ribbon Salad or Kale Salad.
+Enjoy the melty cheese crispy eggplant goodness!

 Lasagna is another one of my favorite recipes that has a similar flavor profile.
 Leftovers keep beautifully too!